-French shutters are called volets
+French window shutters are called volets

-Regardless of the type, volets are part of French culture and EVERY house and apartment has them.
+Regardless of the type of French window shutters, they are part of French culture and EVERY house and apartment has them.
 No exceptions.
 (I liken this to screens on windows in the U.S. All houses have them.
 In France, no houses have screens!)
 It doesn’t matter if you live in a French apartment five floors up or a house in the country or city.
 Les volets are just as normal as having a front door.

 In most cases, each morning, the volets are opened and each evening they are shut.
 It’s normal and lets the world know you’re ready to face the day.
 Everyone does it.